Phonon-mediated intrinsic topological superconductivity in Fermi arcs: Electrons

-As detailed in the SM \cite{Suppl}, the electron Hamiltonian is gathered in a $4L \times 4L$ matrix which we diagonalize to find the $4L$ bands $\epsilon_{\boldsymbol{k}n}$.
-The bands are shown in Fig.~\ref{fig:OBCweight}(a) colored by the weight of their eigenstates, defined as $ W_{\boldsymbol{k}n} = \sum_{z_i = 1}^{L} (z_i-1)|\psi_{\boldsymbol{k}n,z_i}|^2/(L-1), $ where $|\psi_{\boldsymbol{k}n,z_i}|^2$ is the sum of squares of the 4 entries in the eigenvector of band $n$ associated with layer $z_i$.
-PtBi$_2$ has its Weyl nodes placed about $50$~meV above the Fermi level \cite{Kuibarov2024FermiArcSCNat}, so we mostly consider $\mu/t = -0.05$ in this Letter, assuming $t = 1$~eV.
+As detailed in Appendix \ref{app:Weylmodel}, the electron Hamiltonian is gathered in a $4L \times 4L$ matrix which we diagonalize to find the $4L$ bands $\epsilon_{\boldsymbol{k}n}$.
+The bands are shown in Fig.~\ref{fig:OBCweight}(a) colored by the weight of their eigenstates, defined as $ W_{\boldsymbol{k}n} = \sum_{z_i = 1}^{L} (z_i-1)|\psi_{\boldsymbol{k}n,z_i}|^2/(L-1), $ where $|\psi_{\boldsymbol{k}n,z_i}|^2$ is the sum of squares of the four entries in the eigenvector of band $n$ associated with layer $z_i$.
+PtBi$_2$ has its Weyl nodes placed about $50$~meV above the Fermi level \cite{Kuibarov2024FermiArcSCNat}, so we mostly consider $\mu/t = -0.05$ in this paper, assuming $t = 1$~eV.
 Figure~\ref{fig:OBCweight}(c) shows the Fermi surface (FS) at that doping, revealing separate Fermi arcs on the surfaces and projections of the bulk FS.

-\section{Phonons.}
+\section{Phonons}

 We derive the phonon spectrum in the hexagonal crystal through a force constant approach assuming small ionic displacements from equilibrium \cite{BruusFlensberg, Klogetvedt2023, Syljuasen2024, Thingstad2020Jun, Leraand2025Feb}.
-By applying the symmetries of the P31m space group and considering up to next-nearest-neighbor potentials, we limit the description to three free parameters $\gamma_1, \gamma_3,$ and $\gamma_6$ \cite{Suppl}.
+By applying the symmetries of the P31m space group and considering up to next-nearest-neighbor potentials, we limit the description to three free parameters $\gamma_1, \gamma_3,$ and $\gamma_6$, see details in Appendix \ref{app:phonon}.
 We treat them as phenomenological parameters and choose values to get a phonon spectrum with a reasonable range of energies \cite{Lucas1968PhononOBC, Benedek2010PhononOBC, Bashlakov2022PtBi2phononExp}.
-Working with a single atomic basis we get three acoustic phonons with 3D PBC, while there are three acoustic and $3L-3$ optical phonons in a slab geometry \cite{Lucas1968PhononOBC, Benedek2010PhononOBC}.
+Working with a single atomic basis we get three acoustic phonons with 3D PBC, while in the slab geometry there are three acoustic and $3L-3$ optical phonons, in the sense that they have a nonzero energy at zero momentum \cite{Lucas1968PhononOBC, Benedek2010PhononOBC}.
 It is worth noting that PtBi$_2$, with a nine-atomic basis, has three acoustic and 24 optical phonon branches with 3D PBC.
-So, within the effective model we are catching the 3 acoustic modes, which given their lower energy should be expected to make the main contribution to superconductivity.
+So, within the effective model we are catching the three acoustic modes, which given their lower energy should be expected to make the main contribution to superconductivity.